Tinkerforge/doc/en/source/Hardware/Bricklets/Energy_Monitor.rst

 To do this we have to connect the voltage transformer and the current transformer clamp to the same circuit that the electric heater runs on.

-A typical european mains power cable will have three wires:
+A typical european mains power cable does have three wires:

+* Phase (L)
 * Neutral conductor (N)
 * Protective earth (PE)
-* Phase (L)

 In case of three-phase power there are two more phases (L2 and L3).
 If you want to measure the power for a three-phase system you have to use three Bricklets, for each phase one.